 program names—capitalize programs that address special interests and have the word "program" in the formal title. (e.g., Continuing Education Program, but Initiatives program.)

-programs, academic—as with academic departments, generally use lower case when referring to Beloit's academic programs: African studies, American studies, ancient Mediterranean studies, Asian studies, biochemistry, cognitive science, comparative literature, computational visualization and modeling, environmental studies, European studies, health and society, international relations, journalism, Latin American and Caribbean studies, legal studies, Medieval studies, museum studies, performing arts, Russian studies, teacher certification programs, women's and gender studies, writing program.
+programs, academic—as with academic departments, generally use lower case when referring to Beloit's academic programs: African studies, American studies, ancient Mediterranean studies, Asian studies, biochemistry, cognitive science, comparative literature, computational visualization and modeling, critical identity studies, environmental studies, European studies, health and society, international relations, journalism, Latin American and Caribbean studies, legal studies, Medieval studies, museum studies, performing arts, Russian studies, teacher certification programs, writing program.
 (Example: She directs the cognitive science program.
 He works with the health and society program.)

 Psi Chi—national honor society for psychology students.